tderrien/genouest/README.md

 ```

 ## Hopefully useful tools

+On genouest machines, some tools can be found here :
  - file format parser :  `~tderrien/bin/convert`
  - usefuls scripts from the team : `/groups/dog/script/ # (need to be reorganized)`
  - after connexion on a specific node : `source /local/env/env_PROGNAME` # https://help.genouest.org/usage/slurm/